-Westminster's library, located on the north side of the building across from the sanctuary, houses approximately 7,000 books and resources.
+Westminster’s library, located on the north side of the building across from the sanctuary, houses approximately 7,500 books and resources.
 Commentaries, inspirational writings, devotionals, biographies, and books about theology, Christian living, family & parenting are available for check-out.
-Fiction and nonfiction books for children & adults alike are included, plus a CD, DVD and video collection.
+Fiction and nonfiction books for children & adults alike are included, plus a CD and DVD collection.

 The library is available for all our members and regular attenders to use.
 If you are not yet listed in our church directory, you will need to complete a library registration card, available at the check-out counter, to check out any items.

-We now have our library collection digitally cataloged!
-A search computer is available for you to use in the library to access this catalog.
+Our library collection is digitally cataloged and available for you to view online by clicking the link below.
+You are also welcome to use the search computer in the library to access this catalog.
 Please see a library worker if you need assistance.